-As the world continues to recount the impact of COVID-19, there is little attention being paid specifically to how the virus has exposed women’s economic inequality, making them bear the economic burden of the pandemic, which has contributed hugely to gender inequality and pushing women into extreme poverty.
+As the world continues to recount the impact of COVID-19, there is little attention being paid specifically to how the virus has exposed women’s economic inequality, making them bear the economic burden of the pandemic, which has contributed hugely to gender inequality and pushed women into extreme poverty.

-In interviews conducted by MAWA Foundation across communities, some women are recounting how the COVID-19 pandemic is adversely affecting their livelihood, income, children’s education, health, social interaction and family.
+In interviews conducted by MAWA Foundation across communities, some women are recounting how the COVID-19 pandemic is adversely affecting their livelihood, income, children’s education, health, social interaction, and family.

 Some women in the Obinagu Nike community of Enugu state, who spoke to MAWA Foundation officials, recounted how the COVID-19 pandemic has adversely affected their income and businesses, pushing them into extreme poverty and hunger.

 Narrating how COVID-19 has affected her, Miss.
 Ezinne Joy who spoke to MAWA Foundation at the Eke Obinagu Nike, a popular market in the community, said before the pandemic, she was contributing N2k every day into OSUSU “a daily contribution” that market women undertake and get their money at the end of the month.

 She, however, as soon as the lockdown began, her business became badly affected leading to the collapse of her business.
 She disclosed that apart from her inability to pay the daily contribution, she has since pulled her four children out of school because there is no money to pay their fees while feeding has become difficult for her family.

 Another woman, Mrs. Anichukwu who sells cooking utensils at the Eke Obinagu Nike market, says since the COVID-19 pandemic started up till this moment, she has experienced difficulty in her businesses, she pointed out that her customers have since stopped patronizing her and that has made life more difficult for her and the family.